WKCD staff and consultants

-AAA Foray (Sandy Delany), graphic design, Rehoboth, Massachusetts
+AAA Foray (Sandra Delany), graphic design, Rehoboth, MA

 Justin Samaha, audio consultant, New York, NY